Tron0/AkladellWebsite/rules.md

 Grants the caster temporary appearance alteration:

-- **Shape-shifting:** Alter the caster’s appearance in height, build, or species.
-Cannot mimic specific individuals.
+- **Shape-shifting:** Alter the caster’s appearance in build, clothes, features, etc.

 - **Limitations:** Only modifies visual appearance without granting abilities or behaviors of the new form.
+Touch will reveal the illusion.

 ## Charm Person (B)